sdtm1016/sublime-fecoding/README.md

 # install

+auto:

+type 'fecoding' and install

+mannal:

 * open sublime menu: Preferences - Browser pakages
 * create a folder named 'Fecoding'
 * put the files to 'Fecoding' directory

 # setup

+You may setup this plugin before use:

 Tools -> Fecoding -> Init

+Ok, contextmenu now is ok.